settlemint/solidity-token-erc20/README.md

     ```shell
     npm install @settlemint/solidity-token-erc20
     ```

+## ERC20 Contract Features

+This ERC20 token contract, built on OpenZeppelin’s industry-standard libraries, offers the following capabilities:

+- **Mintable**: Allows the contract owner to generate new tokens.
+- **Burnable**: Token holders can permanently destroy their tokens, reducing the total supply.
+- **Pausable**: The contract owner can temporarily halt and later resume all token transfers.
+- **Permit**: Implements EIP-2612 for token approvals via cryptographic signatures, enabling gasless transactions.

+## Key Functions

+- **`pause()` / `unpause()`**: Empowers the owner to suspend and restore token transfers as needed.
+- **`mint(address to, uint256 amount)`**: Creates and allocates new tokens to a specified address.
+- **`burn(uint256 amount)`**: Reduces the token supply by burning tokens from the caller’s balance.
+- **`_update(address from, address to, uint256 value)`**: Ensures seamless interaction between transfer operations and pausing mechanisms.

+## OpenZeppelin Libraries Utilized

+This contract integrates the following OpenZeppelin components:

+- **ERC20**: A robust implementation of the ERC20 token standard.
+- **ERC20Burnable**: Facilitates the burning of tokens by holders.
+- **ERC20Pausable**: Adds functionality to pause and resume token operations.
+- **ERC20Permit**: Supports EIP-2612 for efficient off-chain approvals.
+- **Ownable**: Provides ownership and access control, ensuring only authorized actions by the contract owner.

 ## Deploy Contracts & Run Tasks in your Settlemint Integrated IDE

 Using SettleMint’s Integrated IDE, you can easily run tasks like compiling, testing, and deploying your contracts.
 Here’s how to get started: